 Summary of the tape contents, click here.

 Additional transcripts of the death tape appeared in several books written soon after the deaths in Jonestown.
 None claimed to be complete, although they are all substantive.
 The works include: Mark Lane, The Strongest Poison (New York: Hawthorn, 1982), pp. 199-206.
 Jonathan Z. Smith, Imagining Religion: From Babylon to Jonestown (Chicago: University of Chicago Press, 1982), pp. 126-134.
-Steve Rose, Jesus and Jim Jones: Behind Jonestown (New York: The Pilgrim Press, 1979), pp. 214-227.
+Stephen Rose, Jesus and Jim Jones (New York: The Pilgrim Press, 1979), pp. 214-227.
 Links to these excerpts appear below.

 Transcript by Mark Lane, click here.